compsocial/video-sentry/README.md

-This is a python script that uses [OpenCV](http://opencv.org) to monitor a video feed for large movements (big changes in the current frame relative to last n frames), and then calls/texts you.
+This is a python script that uses [OpenCV](http://opencv.org) to monitor a video feed for large movements (big changes in the current frame relative to the last n frames), and then calls/texts you about it.
 I am using it to monitor the places around my house (e.g., my porch) people may visit at 3am with less than honorable intentions.
 Soon, I will be voicing my displeasure to them via a wireless bluetooth speaker.
 But that is for a future commit.